JT8D-17/XLua-Utils-for-X-Plane/README.md

 ## 4 - Developer Reference

 XLuaUtils provides a range of useful functions for XLua developers to help debug code or implement utilities.
-See the [developer reference](Documentation/Developer_Reference.md) document for more information.
+See the [Documentation/Developer_Reference.md](Documentation/Developer_Reference.md) document for more information.

 &nbsp;